dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 ### Integrating custom publishing logic

-Repositories that perform additional publishing during their build outside the Arcade SDK publishing should move away from doing so, as they would likely end up publishing to incorrect feeds for servicing builds.
+Repositories that perform additional publishing during their build outside of the Arcade SDK publishing should move away from doing so, as they would likely end up publishing to incorrect feeds for servicing builds.
 To help with this, the Arcade SDK provides the [PushToAzureDevOpsArtifacts](https://github.com/dotnet/arcade/blob/master/src/Microsoft.DotNet.Build.Tasks.Feed/src/PushToAzureDevOpsArtifacts.cs) task, which will generate an appropriately populated asset manifest, and will publish the assets to the build's artifacts.
-The post-build stages will then publish the assets to the correct location based on the channel that the build will be assigned to, and the artifact categories.
+The post-build stages will then publish the assets to the correct location based on the channel that the build will be assigned to, and the asset categories.

-A conversion to this model for repos that are using the `PushToBlobFeed` task inside their build would like like this:
+A conversion to this model for repos that are using the `PushToBlobFeed` task inside their build would look like
+this:

 1. Replace the `PushToBlobFeed` task with `PushToAzureDevOpsArtifacts`: